yatowoo/dbase/README.md

-dbase
+FairDB
 ========

-The **FairDB** Data base interface is on Object Relational Mapping library (ORM) which implements a time based version management for parameter handling.
+The **FairDB** Database interface is on Object Relational Mapping library (ORM) which implements a time based version management for parameter handling.